Sharunee/Sharunee/README.md

 - 👋 Hi, I’m @Sharunee
 - 👀 I’m interested in Coding
-- 🌱 I’m currently undergraduate of Department of Computer science , Faculty of Science.
+- 🌱 I’m currently undergraduate of Department of Computer science , Faculty of Science, university of ruhuna.